Tweet When you allow someone to help you. When you are in pain. When you are in the midst of a trial. When you are overwhelmed with more to do…

 Tweet As a pastor, I had a strong conviction about staff members in regards to one way they should spend their time.
 I often encouraged our staff to volunteer somewhere…

 I was talking with someone the other day about my experience with church planting.
 As I told my personal story, I kept using words such as “our” and “we”.
 Towards the middle of the conversation the person stopped me and asked, “Who’s ‘we’?”
 I was talking about me the whole time, but I confused him with my verbiage.
 I wasn’t trying to be confusing.
 It’s just a habit I’ve formed.
 I love teams and team-building and I’ve learned that developing a team vocabulary is a large part of encouraging healthy teams.

-To be fully candid, I cringe when I hear leaders use the words “I”, “me, and “my” when referring to their team, their church or organization.
-To me it always sounds so controlling, prideful, and even arrogant.
-As an example, Bo Warren is our worship pastor.
-He’s one of the most talented people I have ever met.
-We joke about him being a celebrity, but he is really a very humble person.
-Most of our church doesn’t understand how talented he really is.
-When I refer to him, I don’t say “He’s my worship pastor”, because he’s not!
-He’s our worship pastor.
-I don’t want to portray to him or others that somehow I control him.
-I want the perception to be “we” together are part of a team effort.
-I would be limiting his potential if I referred to him in a possessive sense.
+I cringe when I hear leaders use the words “I”, “me, and “my” when referring to their team, their church or organization.
+To me it always sounds so controlling, prideful, and arrogant.
+As an example, Ben Reed is our small groups pastor at Grace Community Church.
+He’s an amazing leader.
+I would give anything to have been where he is at his age when I was that same age.
+When I refer to him, I don’t say “He’s my small groups guy”.
+He’s not!
+He’s our small groups guy.
+I don’t want to portray to him or others that I control him.
+I would be limiting his potential if I refer to him in a possessive sense.

-I understand it may seem to just be semantics, but to me it’s an important issue for leaders to think through, perhaps bigger than to whom some give credence.
-If we truly want to create a team environment, then we must develop team vocabularies.
+I understand it’s just semantics, but to me it’s an important one for leaders to think through.
+If we truly want to create a team environment, then we must have team vocabularies.

 There are a few times when I use the personal words, such as: